Keobook/import-cours-but-rt/others/my-applications/github-campus-expert/README.md

     ```txt
     I am a Student-Entrepreneur (https://www.enseignementsup-recherche.gouv.fr/fr/statut-national-etudiant-entrepreneur-46412)
     and I am currently the Co-President of a non-profit association called Heimdall consisting of pro-active members of the student
-    life on the student campus of Béziers.
+    life on the student campus of Béziers, France.
     It aims to revitalize the current campus with cultural activities, workshops and conferences.
     It also aims to close the gap between the professionals and the students by supporting student initiatives and making
     companies closer to students.
 Its duration is set at 50 years starting from the day of its declaration, it is currently